You have no alerts.

-He Yu and I went back and forth, our conversation peppered with the occasional curse word, but by now, my Fourth Brother must have understood the full story.
-He had never cared much for material objects, and since he had always spoiled me, his attitude was clearly one of wanting to avoid a major confrontation.
+He Yu and I went back and forth, our conversation peppered with the occasional curse word, but by now, Fourth Brother must have understood the whole story.
+He had never cared much about material possessions, and since he had always spoiled me, he clearly wanted to avoid making a big deal out of it.

 Thus, Fourth Brother began to plead on my behalf.
-He turned to my mother and said, “Sister, based on what they’re saying, things must have been incredibly dangerous down there.
-I remember the records of the Yin-Yang Thirteen Palaces in that ancient volume, the Bafang Yinyang Jianwen; it’s classified as a place of extreme peril.
-The Black Hoof Iron was passed down from our ancestors to protect their descendants.
-If it was used in such a manner, no great harm has been done.
-Why not just give him a light punishment?”
+He turned to my mother and said, “Sister, based on what they’re saying, things must have been extremely dangerous down there.
+I remember the record of the Yin-Yang Thirteen Palaces in that ancient volume, 《Bafang Yinyang Jianwen》; it’s listed as a tomb of extreme peril.
+The Black Hoof Iron was passed down by our ancestors to protect future generations, so if he used it like this, no real harm was done.
+Why not go easy on his punishment?”

-Although I had been looking to Fourth Brother, my mother was here, and any decision on my punishment would ultimately be hers.
-However, no matter how one looked at it, there was no way she was going to let me off easy.
+Although I had asked Fourth Brother, my mother was here, so any decision on my punishment would ultimately fall to her.
+But no matter how you looked at it, there was no way she was going to let me off easy.

-My old lady thought for a moment and said, “New Year’s is approaching.
-Since your Fourth Brother has requested leave for you, don’t bother going back to school.
-Your Fourth Brother is heading to Inner Mongolia after the New Year, and I need to return home for a while to keep an eye on the Pankou for him.
-The matter of the Black Hoof Iron is no small thing.
-During this time, I won’t allow you to run around anymore.
-You are to stay home and behave yourself.”
+My old lady thought for a moment and said, “New Year’s is coming up.
+Since your Fourth Brother got you time off, don’t bother going back to school.
+Your Fourth Brother is going to Inner Mongolia after the New Year, and I have to go back home for a while to keep an eye on the Pankou for him.
+The Black Hoof Iron is no small matter.
+I won’t let you run wild anymore during this time.
+Stay home and behave yourself.”

-My mother’s intention was to settle the score later.
-There were too many different people here, and any news would spread until everyone knew.
-She wanted me to follow her boat back, and once we were within the borders of Henan, she would decide how to deal with me.
+My mother meant to take her time dealing with this.
+The crowd here was too mixed, and any rumor would spread like wildfire until everyone knew.
+She wanted me to take her boat back with her, and only once we reached Henan would she decide how to deal with me.

-Seeing my low mood, Fourth Brother waved his hand dismissively.
-“You’ll leave with your mother’s boat in a while.
-For now, go put on some more clothes.
-Look how thin that layer is.
-Both of you go to Bai Shenxian and get checked out.
-If there’s nothing wrong with your health, remember to send someone to bring me word.”
+Seeing the low mood hanging over me, Fourth Brother quickly gestured.
+“You’ll leave on your mother’s boat in a little while, but go put on some more clothes right now, look how thin you’re dressed.
+Both of you go over to Bai Shenxian to get checked out.
+If you’re fine, remember to send someone to leave word for me.”

-He Yu answered for me, grabbing my arm and pulling me out through the tent flap.
-The moment we stepped outside, a sense of relief washed over me.
-My nose caught the scent of natural earth, making me feel much more comfortable and clearing my head.
+He Yu answered for me, grabbing me by the arm and pulling open the tent flap to head outside.
+The moment we stepped out, a wave of relief washed over me.
+Smelling the fresh, natural earth, I felt much more comfortable, and my mind cleared up.

-He Yu looked indignant as he supported my arm, walking toward the open space where the cooking fires were.
+He Yu looked indignant as he helped me along toward the open space up ahead where they were cooking.
 “What’s the big deal?
-If you ask me, out with the old and in with the new.
-It’s just a piece of rhino material, isn’t it?
-My family has as much of that as you could want.
-What’s there to treasure?
-If it’s that important, I’ll just have another one made and sent to you!”
+If you ask me, out with the old, in with the new!
+Isn’t it just a piece of rhino horn?
+My family has as much of that stuff as you could want.
+What’s so precious about it?
+Worst case, I’ll just have another one made and sent over!”

-He was extremely sensitive to emotions and likely sensed my foul mood, so he stopped to say something lighthearted.
+He was always sensitive to emotions and probably sensed my bad mood, so he stopped and tried to lighten the mood.
 “It’s nothing, don’t take it to heart.
-At worst, you’ll get a tongue-lashing when you get back.
-If you’re taking the boat, I’ll go with you.
+At worst, you’ll just get chewed out when you get back.
+If you’re taking the boat, I’ll come with you.
 I’ll call home in a bit and tell them I’m not coming back for New Year’s this year.
-It’s no big deal.”
+What’s the harm?”

-I don’t know which part of his words got to me, but my eyes suddenly grew moist.
-I turned and gave him a fierce hug, using the moment to quietly wipe away the tears gathering in my eyes.
+I don’t know which of his words struck a chord, but tears suddenly welled up in my eyes.
+I turned and hugged him tightly, taking the opportunity to quietly wipe away the tears that had gathered.

-He Yu was stunned for a moment, then patted my back.
-“Alright, that’s enough hugging.
-Don’t get all mushy in the middle of the day, it’s a bad look.”
+He Yu froze for a moment, then patted my back.
+“Alright, alright, that’s long enough.
+Don’t get all mushy in broad daylight, it’s a terrible look.”

-That one sentence made me laugh despite my anger.
-I let go of him immediately and gave him a punch that sent him reeling back several steps.
+His words made me laugh despite my annoyance.
+I let go of him right away and socked him one, sending him staggering back several steps.
 We looked at each other and both burst out laughing.

-“Hey, sorry about that.
-Back inside, I didn’t mean to snap at you,” I apologized as we walked toward the tent on the left.
-I knew that was the makeshift tent set up specifically for the wounded.
+“Hey, sorry about earlier.
+Back inside, I didn’t mean to yell at you,” I apologized.
+The two of us talked as we walked toward the tent on the left, which I knew was a makeshift tent set up specifically to house the wounded.

 He Yu shielded his eyes from the piercing sun.
 “I get it.
 I know you didn’t want to drag me into it.
-After all, if things really blew up, neither of us would have a good time.
+After all, if things really blew up, neither of us would get off easy.
 But I couldn’t do that.
 I couldn’t let you shoulder the blame alone.”

 We stopped in front of the tent.
 He Yu waved a hand at me and said, “I’m telling you, if you had taken the whole fall today, I wouldn’t have been able to live with myself.
 Not even in ten years.
 You get me?”

 I put my hand on his shoulder and gave it two light pats.
-He Yu was the most loyal person I knew.
-Asking me to let him take the fall would be like stabbing him in the heart.
+He Yu was the most loyal guy I knew; making him let me take the fall for him would be like stabbing him in the heart.

 Just then, Bai Shenxian emerged from the tent fully geared up.
-The center of his white coat was stained a brilliant crimson, and his gloves were dripping with blood.
+The front of his white coat was stained a brilliant crimson, and his gloves were slick with blood.
 He must have just finished a surgery.
 He held up his hands and looked at us, tilting his head.
-“You two, do you think I’m not busy enough?
-If you’re just loitering, go find somewhere else to cool off.
+“You two, do you think I don’t have enough on my plate?
+Bystanders, go cool your heels somewhere else.
 Don’t crowd the entrance and get in the way.”

 Having said his piece, Bai Shenxian peeled off the bloody disposable gloves and tossed them into a bin.
 He went straight to a water bucket nearby, picked up a ladle, and crouched down to wash his hands with several scoops of water.

-“What do you mean loitering?
+“What do you mean bystanders?
 We’re patients.
 Chen Si sent us here for a checkup.
-You’d better have a better attitude toward us this time,” He Yu said, slapping him on the shoulder.
+You’d better treat us with a bit more respect this time,” He Yu said, slapping him on the shoulder.

 Bai Shenxian finished washing his hands and looked up at us.
-“So you two finally remembered to check your injuries.
-Though you look like you can jump and run, eat and drink.
+“So you two finally remembered to get your injuries checked.
+You look like you can run, jump, eat, and drink just fine, though.
 Doesn’t seem like there’s anything majorly wrong.”

 “How high?”
 Bai Shenxian asked, then rephrased, “The place you fell from, how high was it?”

 At that, Bai Shenxian’s expression finally shifted.
-He stood up immediately, pulled back the tent flap, and gestured for me to enter.
+He stood up immediately, lifted the tent flap, and gestured for me to enter.
 “You fell from that height and coughed up blood, yet you didn’t think to come find me the moment you got out?”

 “He was held up by his family’s business.
 Even after all that, his people still want to punish him over that Black Hoof Iron,” He Yu grumbled.

-I followed Bai Shenxian into the tent and found several beds set up inside.
-Around one of the beds, white curtains were drawn tight.
-Several people were likely standing inside, but their backs were to the curtains, and nothing could be seen from the outside.
+I followed Bai Shenxian into the tent and found several cots set up inside.
+The white curtains around one of them were drawn tight on all sides; people seemed to be standing inside, but with the curtains completely drawn, nothing could be seen from the outside.

 Lu Ayao was lying on one of the beds, resting with his eyes closed.
 I couldn’t tell if he was asleep or still unconscious.

 Bai Shenxian led me to the bed next to his and gestured for me to lie down.
 He picked up a fresh pair of gloves and pulled them on.
-I took off my shoes and climbed onto the bed as he instructed.
+I took off my shoes and climbed onto the bed.
 He told me to reach out my hand; with one hand he took my pulse, while the other occasionally pressed against my chest and abdomen, asking if it hurt.

-He didn’t spend much time on the pulse before taking out a stethoscope.
+He didn’t spend much time taking my pulse before pulling out a stethoscope.
 After listening for a while, he said, “Your pulse is a bit erratic.
 It’s highly likely you suffered a pulmonary contusion when you first fell, but it isn’t much of an issue now.”

 “What do you mean?
 What do you mean it’s not much of an issue now?”
 He Yu asked, standing off to the side.